Applied Neuroscience in Human Development (MSc)

 Are you interested in the neurocognitive and biological roots of learning, behaviour and emotions in children?
 If so, the programme in Applied Neuroscience in Human Development might be the specialisation you are looking for.

-Applied Neuroscience in Human Development is one of the eight specialisations of the Master’s programme in Education and Child Studies that you can choose at Leiden University.
+Applied Neuroscience in Human Development is one of the nine specialisations of the master’s programme in Education and Child Studies that you can choose at Leiden University.

 The primary focus in the curriculum of the master specialisation Applied Neuroscience in Human Development is on how knowledge about brain functioning and stress regulation can contribute to educational practice, clinical work, family interventions, and – conversely – how these applications can contribute to optimal neurocognitive and biological functioning.